 This unit reviews national and international definitions of the midwife and draws on historical, philosophical, art, scientific and cultural elements related to the role of the Midwife.
 Midwifery practice is examined according to professional guidelines by organisations including the Australian Health Practitioner Regulation Agency (AHPRA) of the Nursing and Midwifery Board of Australia (NMBA), Australian Nursing and Midwifery Accreditation Council (ANMAC) and Australian College of Midwives (ACM).
 The scope of midwifery practice, competencies, professional responsibilities of a midwife (i.e. primary care, referral and collaboration roles with other health professionals), health education and promotion; practice in diverse models of care (i.e. caseload midwifery or private practice); and the promotion of woman-centred care, encompassing socio-cultural diversity and needs of the Australian community including Aboriginal and Torres Strait Islander Peoples and women from other cultural groups, are examined.
 Women’s health issues (i.e. urinary stress incontinence, infertility, genetic counselling, Aboriginal and Torres Strait Islander Peoples and refugee health) are explored.

 Assessment task 1: Assignment (1500 words) 40%

-Assessment task 3: Clinical assessment (24 hours) Pass/Fail
+Assessment task 4: Hurdle requirement - Clinical assessment (24 hours) Pass/Fail

 The interim competency of the Victorian Standardised Clinical Assessment Tool for Midwifery Students is to be completed.
 This is a pass/fail assessment.

 Students are required to maintain a Midwifery Portfolio including reflective practice entries.
-Commencement and continuation of Continuity of Care experiences (minimum of 10 hours each).
+Commencement and continuation of Continuity of Care experiences.